Bioventus Enters into an Amendment with its Credit Agreement Lenders to Enhance Financial and Operational Flexibility

-/EIN News/ -- DURHAM, N.C., March 31, 2023 (GLOBE NEWSWIRE) -- Bioventus Inc. (Nasdaq: BVS) (“Bioventus” or the “Company”), a global leader in innovations for active healing, announced today that it has entered into an Amendment No. 4 (the “Amendment”) to the Credit and Guaranty Agreement, between the Company, Wells Fargo Bank, National Association as Administrative Agent and Collateral Agent, and the Lenders from time to time party thereto, dated as of December 6, 2019 and as amended on August 29, 2021, October 29, 2021 and July 11, 2022 (the “Credit Agreement”).
+DURHAM, N.C., March 31, 2023 (GLOBE NEWSWIRE) -- Bioventus Inc. BVS ("Bioventus" or the "Company"), a global leader in innovations for active healing, announced today that it has entered into an Amendment No. 4 (the "Amendment") to the Credit and Guaranty Agreement, between the Company, Wells Fargo Bank, National Association as Administrative Agent and Collateral Agent, and the Lenders from time to time party thereto, dated as of December 6, 2019 and as amended on August 29, 2021, October 29, 2021 and July 11, 2022 (the "Credit Agreement").

 Among other items, the Amendment provides for financial covenant relief through the First Quarter of 2024, including relief up to a total net leverage ratio of approximately 7.2x Consolidated Adjusted EBITDA.
 The amended covenant levels will provide the Company with greater financial and operational flexibility relative to its operating plan in order to execute on key growth initiatives and enhance profitability.
 Financial covenant thresholds will revert to existing levels under the Credit Agreement in the second quarter of 2024.